VINNAPAS® eco EF 3777

 VINNAPAS® eco EF 3777 is an aqueous polymer dispersion based on vinyl acetate and ethylene.
 The dispersion is produced without the use of alkyl phenol ethoxylate (APEO) containing compounds, organic solvents and plasticizers.
 Because VINNAPAS® eco EF 3777 has a low VOC content, it is suitable for the manufacture of low-emission products.

 VINNAPAS® eco EF 3777 is a fossil resources saving product.
-With the purchase of this product, 100 % of the fossil-based raw materials required for manufacturing of this product are replaced by sustainably certified biomass.
-The Substitution is based on the REDcert² biomass balance approach audited by TÜV Nord.
+Whenever this product is bought, up to 100% of the fossil-based raw materials required for manufacturing this product can be replaced by sustainably certified renewable feedstock.
+The replacement is based on the REDcert² mass balance approach, audited by TÜV Nord.
+The exact amount of fossil raw material replaced depends on the selected product version and is specified in the REDcert² certificate, which can be found on the product page on the WACKER website.

 - Excellent pigment binding ability